 MASTER IN CHARGE:

-The Drama Department is committed to producing mature, highly-skilled, independent and creative theatre, and young actors who are capable of creating, refining and managing their own work while helping their fellow actors to mature alongside them.
-The close-knit, nurturing, and supportive environment which has been established between the boys and the staff is central to our success in achieving these goals.
+The Dramatic Arts Society is committed to producing mature, highly skilled, independent and creative theatre practitioners that are capable of creating, encouraging and managing their own work while helping their fellow actors to mature alongside them.
+The close-knit, nurturing, and supportive environment found within the society between the boys and staff is central to our success in achieving this goal.

 |GAUTENG REGIONAL AMATEUR DRAMATICS SOCIETY (GRADS)|